crvouga/quiz-maker/readme.md

 # Learning Tool

-This an example learning tool app to demonstrate LTI.
-It's meant to run instead of a LMS like Canvas or Blackboard
+This an example learning tool app.
+It's meant to interop with a LMS (like Canvas or Blackboard) using LTI 1.3

 ![Image](/docs/high-level.png)